github-education-resources/GitHubGraduation-2021/_data/okvarsh/okvarsh.md

 ---
 name: Varshini V
 institution: BNM Institute Of Technology, Bengaluru
-quote: There's no point waiting for tomorrow, when you aren't making a change today.
+quote: Don't wait for tomorrow if you didn't make a change today
 github_user: okvarsh
 ---